kermorvant/ml/logistic_regression.md

 **Question 7** :

-> Load the MNIST Data and train a Logistic Regression classifier on 80% and test on 20% of the samples.
+> Using the MNIST Data and train a [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) classifier (`clf = linear_model.LogisticRegression()`) on 80% and test on 20% of the samples.
 Report the accuracy and compare to the best result of the kNN classifier.

 The accuracy of the classifiers depends on the size of the training set : the more data, the better accuracy.
 Will study the impact of the size of the training set on kNN and Logisitic Regression.